ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/init.md

 > This project does not support branches yet.
 Please migrate your environments from your Project settings first.
 ```

-If you're seeing the above message, please refer to this [migration guide](../../../../how-tos/maintain/migrate-to-the-new-development-workflow.md).
+If you're seeing the above message, please refer to this [migration guide](https://docs.forestadmin.com/documentation/how-tos/maintain/migrate-to-the-new-development-workflow).
 {% endhint %}

 #### Endpoint selection

 If you're using `forest init`, it means your agent should already be running **locally**.
-If you used the default values used during installation, your endpoint should be _http://localhost:3310_&#x20;
+If you used the default values used during installation, your endpoint should be _http://localhost:3310_. <!-- markdown-link-check-disable-line -->

 Since we need to know your project's local endpoint in order to create your development environment, we've left the same default values.
 You can just hit "Enter" to use those; otherwise simply fill the _host_ and _port_ to fit your situation.